openhab/org.openhab.binding.zwave/doc/enerwave/zwnbpc_5_10.md

 ## Overview

-This sensor acts as a security device by detecting changes in infrared radiation levels. when some body moves within or across the detection of coverage, one triggering signal will be transmitted to associated Z-Wave devices
+<p&gtThis sensor acts as a security device by detecting changes in infrared radiation levels. when some body moves within or across the detection of coverage, one triggering signal will be transmitted to associated Z-Wave devices</p&gt

 ### Inclusion Information

-press and hold the program button of ZWN-BPC for 2 second,
+<p&gtpress and hold the program button of ZWN-BPC for 2 second,</p&gt

 ### Exclusion Information

-press and hold the program button of ZWN-BPC for 2 second,
+<p&gtpress and hold the program button of ZWN-BPC for 2 second,</p&gt

 ### Wakeup Information